Rajasthani Gatte Ki Sabzi | Besan ki Gatte sabzi

 - 2 tbsp Coriander leaves finely chopped

-- Add gram flour, 1 tsp oil, 1 pinch hing, red chilli powder, coriander powder, salt in a mixing bowl and knead it to tight and soft dough. divide the dough into equal size small balls.
-Roll the balls into cylindrical shape of ½ inch thick logs.
+- Add gram flour, 1 tsp oil, 1 pinch hing, red chilli powder, coriander powder, salt in a mixing bowl and knead a dough.

 - Once it starts boiling add the gatta logs slowly one by one.
 Don’t add all logs together as it will decrease the boiling point of the water.